PaceD914/CorcoranFabLab/README.md

 2. The Print Bureau

 ## Fab Lab MakerSpace
-The MakerSpace currently has three Universal Laser Systems lasers (one VLS 4.60 60W laser, two PLS 4.75 75W laser, both are 18"x24" area), two Roland MDX-40a desktop CNC routers, and ***once approved*** will have eight Makerbot Replicator+ 3D printers (capable of PLA only).
+The MakerSpace currently has three Universal Laser Systems lasers (one VLS 4.60 60W laser, two PLS 4.75 75W laser, both are 18"x24" area), two Roland MDX-40a desktop CNC routers, and eight Makerbot Replicator+ 3D printers (capable of PLA only).

 ## Fab Lab Print Bureau
 The Print Bureau currently has two Epson SureColor P8000 (44") and two Epson Stylus Pro 7900 (24").
-There are no longer any large format printers in Flagg; printing will be done by service bureau staff and students will have no access to the printers themselves.
+There are no longer any large format printers in common spaces of Flagg; printing will be done by service bureau staff and students will have no access to the printers themselves.